 Executive Officer Agreements (Messrs.
-Giles and Roesel)
+Giles, Griffin and Roesel)

 In February 2008, AutoZone's executive officers who do not have written employment agreements, including Messrs.
 Giles and Roesel, entered into agreements ("Severance and Non-Compete Agreements") with the Company providing that if their employment is involuntarily terminated without cause, and if they sign an agreement waiving certain legal rights, they will receive severance benefits in the form of salary continuation for a period of time ranging from 12 months to 24 months, depending on their length of service at the time of termination.
-Mr. Giles presently has five years of service and Mr. Roesel has four.
+Mr. Griffin entered into a Severance and Non-Compete Agreement when he joined AutoZone in June 2012.
+Mr. Giles presently has six years of service, Mr. Roesel has five and Mr. Griffin has less than one year of service.

 Years of Service Severance Period

-0 - 1 12 months
+Less than 2 12 months

-2 - 5 18 months
+2 - less than 5 18 months

-Over 5 24 months
+5 or more 24 months